 Ideal for candy, meats, and BBQ, the DiGi digital thermometer has a temperature range of between 40°F and 450°F.

-This thermometer uses a stainless steel probe for temperature readings and has a large, back-lit, and easy-to-read LCD display with an auto shut-off function to help preserve battery life.
+This thermometer uses a stainless steel probe for temperature readings and has a large, back-lit, and easy-to-read LCD with an auto shut-off function to help preserve battery life.

 This thermometer is waterproof for rinsing under the tap, although some users have reported damage when placing in water, so you may want to treat it more as being showerproof.